RadinaAvramova/Software-Engineering-and-DevOps--June-2023/README.md

-# Software-Engineering-and-DevOps--June-2023
-Software Engineering and DevOps - June 2023
+# Software Engineering and DevOps-June 2023